 We're so glad you've chosen Carnegie Mellon and the Engineering and Public Policy Department for your studies!
 Welcome to the campus, and welcome to a library guide that the EPP Librarians hope will be of help to you during your time on campus.
 Each department at Carnegie Mellon has a librarian who is responsible for providing specialized reference services, class instruction in library resources, and managing the book and journal budgets.
-Since EPP has policy and engineering components, there are 2 librarians to help you with your reseach-Lynn Berard works at the Engineering and Science Library in Wean Hall and Sue Collins works in Hunt Library (the Social Sciences and Humanities library).
+Since EPP has policy and engineering components, there are 2 librarians to help you with your reseach-Julie Chen works at the Engineering and Science Library in Wean Hall and Sue Collins works in Hunt Library (the Social Sciences and Humanities library, which also includes policy and business).
 Don't hesitate to ask for our help at any point in your career here.

-The EPP Librarians (Lynn and Sue) are here to help the EPP faculty, staff and students with their teaching, research, and/or assignments.
+The EPP Librarians (Julie and Sue) are here to help the EPP faculty, staff, and students with their teaching, research, and/or assignments.
 Along with our colleagues, we offer research consultations by appointment.
 We monitor the journal and book funds, as well as decide on the books to add to the collections.
 We also make research guides to help you understand some of the resources available to you, and can conduct instruction sessions on topics or particular resources upon request.
-We also inform and/or explain library policies and procedures to you, and work to keep you informed of new library developments and resources.
+We keep you abreast of library policies and procedures, and work to keep you informed of new library developments and resources.

 EPP is the only department at Carnegie Mellon with 2 liaison librarians!
-At the Engineering & Science Library, Lynn Berard helps people with engineering and/or science type questions, while Sue Collins at Hunt Library helps those with policy issues.
+At the Engineering & Science Library, Julie Chen helps people with engineering and/or science type questions, while Sue Collins at Hunt Library helps those with policy and business issues.